jessebraham/flask_structure_example/README.md

 # flask_structure_example

+> This repository contains the source code to accompany ["Structuring Large Flask Applications"](https://www.beta7.io/python/structuring-large-flask-applications.html).
+> For a more in-depth explanation please refer to the post.

-A example of how to structure a medium to large sized [Flask](http://flask.pocoo.org/) application, with boilerplate for common setup and configuration.
+An example of how to structure a medium to large sized [Flask](http://flask.pocoo.org/) application, with boilerplate for common setup and configuration.

 ## Quickstart